mwohlfender/estRodis/README.md

 # R package estRodis
-R package for estimating the effective reproduction number, the dispersion parameter and the testing probability from the sequence cluster size distribution.
+estRodis is an R package for statistical analyses in the field of infectious disease dynamics.
+More precisely, for estimating the effective reproduction number, the dispersion parameter and the testing probability from the sequence cluster size distribution.
 The theoretical background and a use case of the package's functionalities are presented in (ADD LINK TO PAPER).

 ## (A) Overview of content of repository